 - 25g flaked almonds

-2. Place the mincemeat in a large mixing bowl.
-Then add the CRU Peruvian Cajamarca ground coffee or CRUs Intense Coffee Pods, whisky, cranberries, cherries, chopped nuts, apple, zest and clementine juice.
+- Place the mincemeat in a large mixing bowl and add in the CRU Kafe Organic Signature ground coffee, whisky, cranberries, cherries, chopped nuts, apple and clementine (both zest & juice).
 Mix well.

-4. The mince pies can be topped with more pastry (we particularly like pastry stars or pastry holly), or if you want a lighter pie top with a few chopped almonds and demerara sugar.
-If topping with pastry, brush the pastry topping with beated egg and sprinkle with demerara sugar.
+- The mince pies can be topped with more pastry (we particularly like pastry stars or pastry holly), or if you want a lighter pie, simply top with a few chopped almonds and a sprinkle of sugar.
+If topping with pastry, make sure to brush the topping with beaten egg and sprinkle with demerara sugar.